Rahul7raj/Quicklly-Services-Page/README.md

 4. **Import the Database:**
    - Create a MySQL database.
    - Import the SQL file provided in the `main project` folder.
+   - Modify the connection variables if needed in `core/database.php` file

 5. **Run the Project:**
    - Open the project in the browser: